Telephone exchange names: Background

-In the early, small telephone networks, it was customary to initiate a connection to another subscriber by requesting the name of desired party from the operator.
+In the early, small telephone networks, it was customary to initiate a connection to another subscriber by requesting the name of the desired party from the operator.
 While this method persisted into the 1920s in very small communities, growth of the business soon made this impractical, and subscriber stations were assigned telephone numbers.
 Single exchanges (central offices) were typically named after the municipality or location, so that calls to another town could be easily identified.
 Cities soon needed additional branch offices some distance from Central, to accommodate the subscriber base and expanding area, as a single office typically served a maximum of ten thousand telephone numbers.
 Often, additional central offices might be named by the directions of the compass, North, South, East, and West.
 But many cities chose other naming schemes, using locally significant names of districts, parks, or other well-known features, such as Market.
 A caller would request a connection to Market 1234, for example.
 The selection of central office names was conducted in a careful manner to avoid misunderstanding of the verbal requests.

 For automatic telephone service, impulse senders (dials) were installed on customer telephones, so that subscribers did not need operators to initiate a call, but simply dial the directory number themselves.
 This required a digit or letter identification of central offices, so that the central office for the recipient could be dialed before the line number.
-Telephone dials were typically supplemented with letters next to the numerals on the dial, as seen in the right-hand photo, so that a name could be dialed by its first letter, or by multiple letters.
+Telephone dials were typically supplemented with letters next to the numerals on the dial, as seen in the accompanying photo, so that a name could be dialed by its first letter, or by multiple letters.